hyperfiddle/electric-fiddle/src/docs_site/blog/y20250123_waveform.md

 * the cosine function is on the server, of course
 * the center record (under the red cursor) is printed below the wave in the debug string

+## Implementation

 Code wise, there's not much to see.
 It's just another rendering of a virtual scroll table, using the exact same `IndexRing` trick we use in the [Explorer example](/tutorial/explorer/), except render to svg/rect instead of table/tr.
 Everything else is just some css and a clock.
 We draw two of them for fun.
+(Keep reading for the interesting part!)

 !ns-src[docs-site.blog.waveform0]()

+---

+## On the state space of CRUD apps

 A learning that surprised us, is that "cool visual tools apps" like this are actually *simpler* than CRUD apps.
 We designed Electric specifically for the business application use case, but we found that early adopters quickly started building interesting visual tool prototypes, while only a few companies are building traditional CRUD apps with enterprise forms and such.
 We were all caught off guard – how can this be?